ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 ## 16. Check Status and Wait

-In the next screen, Ethereum Classic multisig will show you the status of the deployment of your new multisig wallet, which is a smart contract on the ETC network.
+In the next screen, Catacomb ETC Wallet will show you the status of the deployment of your new multisig wallet, which is a smart contract on the ETC network.

-You will need to wait several minutes for the smart contract to be deployed on the ETC blockchain and for the Ethereum Classic multisig app to associate with it.
+You will need to wait several minutes for the smart contract to be deployed on the ETC blockchain and for the Catacomb ETC Wallet app to associate with it.

 ![](./15.png)